Background pattern

 1. What is Furosemida Uxa and what is it used for

-Furosemida Uxa 40 mg, is a diuretic belonging to the sulfonamide group.
+Furosemida Uxa 40 mg is a diuretic belonging to the group of sulfonamides.
 It acts by increasing urine elimination (diuretic) and reducing blood pressure (antihypertensive).

-• Edema (swelling due to fluid retention) associated with congestive heart failure, liver cirrhosis (ascites) and kidney disease, including nephrotic syndrome (priority treatment of the underlying disease).
+• Edema (swelling due to fluid retention) associated with congestive heart failure, liver cirrhosis (ascites), and kidney disease, including nephrotic syndrome (priority is given to the treatment of the underlying disease).

 • Mild to moderate arterial hypertension.

-2. What you need to know before starting Furosemida Uxa
+2. What you need to know before you take Furosemida Uxa

 Do not take Furosemida Uxa

-• If you are allergic to furosemide, to furosemide-type medications (sulfonamides), or to any of the other components of this medication (listed in section 6).
+• If you are allergic to furosemide, to medicines of the furosemide type (sulfonamide), or to any of the other components of this medicine (listed in section 6).

-• If you have a severe decrease in blood potassium levels (severe hypokalemia).
+• If you have a severe decrease in potassium levels in the blood (severe hypokalemia).

 • If you have a severe deficiency of sodium salts in the blood (severe hyponatremia).